JCollinJones25/trade_tracker/README.md

 - Styling

 ### Stretch Goals (if applicable)
-- include second API for 'WallstreetBets' data to see current opinions on the market.
+- include API for a candlestick chart for each stock ✅
 - Add stocks to a 'watch list' or 'favorites'
-- Sass styling
 - User AUTH